 Crescent Camps provide a way for new students to become familiar with the school.
 Many of the programs are led by Crescent faculty and are attended by other Crescent students.
 Students enrolled in the on-campus programs can experience the school in a fun and relaxed setting to ease first-day-of-school jitters.

-For boys entering Grades 3 through 9, we offer a special one-week summer program from August 19–23.
-These optional half-day programs are designed to consolidate math and literacy skills to help the boys transition smoothly into the new school year.
-Taught by Crescent teachers, they’re a great way for the boys to make new friends and adjust to their new school while preparing for our advanced curriculum.
+For boys entering Grades 3 through 9, we offer an optional one-week, half-day summer program designed to consolidate math and literacy skills and help students transition smoothly into the new school year.
+Taught by Crescent teachers, it’s a great way for boys new to Crescent to make friends and familiarize themselves with the campus while preparing for our advanced curriculum.

 Every Crescent student is a member of one of six Houses: Cartier, Hudson, Wolfe, Mackenzie, Massey and Simcoe.
 Your son will be assigned to his House and receive his House tie on the first day of school.